aws/aws-cdk/design/continuous-delivery.md

 ## Open Issues

+- [ ] __SECURITY ISSUE__: since the deployment action needs to run `docker build`, it requires both privileged mode on the machine _and_ can execute arbitrary user-code, so we are essentially losing our ability to really control the deployment environment.
+- [ ] Users are concerned with costs of the deployment actions in their pipeline.
+CloudFormation actions are free.
 - [ ] How to handle removal of stacks
 - [ ] Define a workflow and a special verb for updating **cdk.context.json**
   (currently, users need to simply run `cdk ls` or `cdk synth` from their dev machine with credentials to access each environment.
 It’s not super nice.
+- [ ] Integration with AWS Organization
+- [ ] Extensability model for `cdk boostrap` to allow teams to customize this behavior.